 Performance Planning and Review

-The standard performance cycle closes by mid-May with a written performance review and performance conversation.
+The standard performance cycle closes by mid-June with a written performance review and performance conversation.
 The review should reflect the past year's accomplishments and development areas and set the stage with goals for the year ahead.

-Employee Performance Summaries
+Employee Self-Assessment Summaries

 SMART Goal Worksheet

 When setting performance goals with your staff, ensure they are specific, measurable, attainable, relevant, and time-based.